piomin/quarkus-ai-showcase/README.md

 ## Articles

 1. Getting started with Quarkus LangChain4j **Chat Model** and easily switch between different AI providers including **OpenAI**, **Mistral AI** and **Ollama**.
 The example is available in the branch [master](https://github.com/piomin/quarkus-ai-showcase/tree/master).
 A detailed guide may be found in the following article: [Getting Started with Quarkus LangChain4j and Chat Model](https://piotrminkowski.com/2025/06/18/getting-started-with-quarkus-langchain4j-and-chat-model/)
+2. AI **Tool Calling** with Quarkus LangChain4j.
+How to call AI functions with Quarkus, OpenAI, and LangChain4j.
+The example is available in the branch [master](https://github.com/piomin/quarkus-ai-showcase/tree/master).
+A detailed guide may be found in the following article: [AI Tool Calling with Quarkus LangChain4j](https://piotrminkowski.com/2025/06/23/ai-tool-calling-with-quarkus-langchain4j/)

 ## Features